learn-co-curriculum/curriculum-guide-for-contractors/structuring-your-lab-content.md

 Your lab's Readme is the first point of reference about your lab to a student.
 And, if you're making a tutorial or resource that isn't a full lab, your Readme is everything.

+Your Readme sets the student up for what scanario or context in which they're building.
+It's important to connect the lab with real world context or actual situations.
+Context provides a reason for a student to struggle.
+Once they know the purpose of the skill they're learning, they can become motivated by the things they can build with that skill.

+If you're teaching methods, talk about a situation in which you'd want the same action to take place over and over again - like Facebook sending happy birthday emails to every user on their birthday.

+If you're teaching arrays, an example where you'd want to store a group of objects and do the same action to each item in that group.

 ## Instructions

 Lab instructions should err on the side of overly-specific.
 The worst thing in the world is to have a student confused and struggling with material because the instructions are unclear.
 We would rather give the student more instructions and risk annoyance over too much reading, than too little.
 If you need a student to create a database table, tell them exactly what columns the table should have.
 They shouldn't have to guess.
 It's not giving it away to tell them what to build; they still have to figure out **how** to build it.